rubenerd/rubenerd.com/content/post/2017/rubenerd-2017-theme-live.markdown

 2. I love the dithered-colour aesthetic of yore, which also has the benefit of much smaller file sizes.
 You could say that was the entire point back when they were in use everywhere.
 I started using them for my [show art] in 2015, and now my header has it.

-3. All my best ideas came from my teens, so this theme is reminicient of what *Rubénerd* looked like circa 2003, sans the coloured tabs.
+3. All my best ideas came from my teens, so this theme is reminicient of what *Rubenerd* looked like circa 2003, sans the coloured tabs.
 Maybe I should be adding those back, too.

 4. I still don't load external fonts, because I'm a gentleman.
 It's rough though becuase text in Windows still looks so gosh darn awful.
 But with my Windows 10 game machine I realised [Segoe UI] is more tolerable than Arial rendered in ~~GrossType~~ ClearType, so that's the fallback if you don't have Helvetica Neue.